-It is known that SRAS-CoV-19 resembles a hyperferritinemic syndrome, in its main stages, with: lymphopenia, reduction in the number and activity of NK lymphocytes, coagulopathy and hyperferritinemia, which demonstrates the great proinflammatory capacity, which induces the expression of different inflammatory mediators, mainly IL-1 β^{1} .
+It is known that SARS-CoV-19 is similar to a hyperferritinemic syndrome, in its main stages, with: lymphopenia, reduction in the number and activity of NK lymphocytes, coagulopathy and hyperferritinemia, which demonstrates the great pro-inflammatory capacity, which induces the expression of different inflammatory mediators, mainly IL-1 β 1.

-According to Colanfresco et al., despite the numerous etiologies that can develop hyperferritinemic syndrome, they can converge in at least two mechanisms that cause hyperferritinemia: hyperactivation of T lymphocytes and hyperactivity of IFN- γ ^{1,2}.
-However, recent evidence has described the direct role of the ferritin H chain in the activation of macrophages to increase the secretion of inflammatory cytokines, evolving with macrophage activation syndrome (MAS), catastrophic antiphospholipid syndrome (cAPS) and septic shock 1.
+According to Colanfresco et al., despite the numerous etiologies that can develop the hyperferritinemic syndrome, they can converge in at least two mechanisms that cause hyperferritinemia: T lymphocyte hyperactivation and IFN- γ hyperactivity ^{1,2}.
+However, recent evidence has described the direct role of ferritin H chain in macrophage activation to increase inflammatory cytokine secretion, evolving with macrophage activation syndrome (MAS), antiphospholipid syndrome (cAPS) and septic shock 1.

-This pro-inflammatory condition can be found in several observational studies, where the number of autoimmune conditions, such as Kawasaki syndrome, has increased.
-In children in cities like Paris8, in France, and Bergamo, in Italy9, the SARS-CoV-2 epidemic has been associated with a high incidence of a severe form of Kawasaki disease, such as children's multisystemic inflammatory syndrome (KDSS) and macrophage activation syndrome (MAS) ^{8,9}.
+This pro-inflammatory condition can be observed in several observational studies, where an increase in the number of autoimmune conditions, such as Kawasaki syndrome, was found.
+In children, in cities such as Paris8, France, and Bergamo, Italy9, the SARS-CoV-2 epidemic has been associated with a high incidence of a severe form of Kawasaki disease, such as multisystem inflammatory syndrome in children (KDSS) and macrophage activation syndrome (MAS) ^{8,9}.

-In a peculiar way, the Kawasaki syndrome is an acute vasculitis of medium-caliber vessels, with systemic decompensation, with an immunomediated trigger, which often courses with anterior uveitis^{8,9}.
-The correlation between intraocular inflammations and Kawasaki syndrome is believed to be in the major inflammatory storm present in the pathology, with high levels of IL-6, C-reactive protein and procalcitonin^{8,9}.
+In a peculiar way, the kawasaki syndrome is an acute vasculitis of medium-sized vessels, with systemic decompensation, with an immune-mediated trigger, which frequently courses with anterior uveitis ^{8,9}.
+It is believed that the correlation between intraocular inflammation and Kawasaki syndrome lies in the great inflammatory storm present in the pathology, with high levels of IL-6, C-reactive protein and procalcitonin ^{8,9}.

-There are reports of bilateral acute anterior uveitis (iridocyclitis), associated with visual haze, associated with a multisystemic inflammatory condition secondary to COVID-19, leading to corneal edema, diffuse descemet folds and keratic precipitates (PKs) in both eyes, with good prognosis after topical and systemic therapeutic follow-up of corticosteroids described in the literature ^{1,3,5}.
+There are reports of bilateral acute anterior uveitis (iridocyclitis), associated with visual blurring, associated with a multisystem inflammatory condition secondary to COVID-19, coursing with corneal edema, diffuse descemet folds and keratic precipitates (PKs) in both eyes, with good prognosis after topical and systemic therapeutic follow-up of corticosteroids described in the literature ^{1,3,5}.

-Incidentally, intermediate uveitis is a subgroup of uveitis, where the main site of inflammation is the vitreous, peripheral retina and pars plana, epidemiologically it is not usually associated with sex or race and the involvement tends to be bilateral in 70% of cases .
+In time, intermediate uveitis is a subgroup of uveitis, where the main site of inflammation is the vitreous, peripheral retina and pars plana, epidemiologically it is usually not associated with gender or race and the involvement tends to be bilateral in 70% of cases .
 The most frequent initial symptom is the perception of floaters and decreased visual acuity 7.

-The eye usually has a lower inflammatory pattern when compared to presentations of anterior uveitis, with mild hyperemia and moderate anterior chamber reaction.
+The eye generally has a lesser inflammatory pattern compared to the presentations of anterior uveitis, with mild hyperemia and moderate anterior chamber reaction.
 Also part of the clinical presentation are small, white, fine keratic precipitates, usually in the lower half of the cornea.
-Vitreitis is the marker of the disease, ranging from mild to severe, becoming more condensed and classically focal, such as snowballs, are observed during progression 7.
+Vitritis is the disease marker, ranging from mild to severe, becoming more condensed and classically focal, such as snowballs, during progression 7.

-Snowballs are peculiar vitreous infiltrations, containing mononuclear leukocytes and cells similar to fibrocytes, Müller cells and fibrous astrocytes.
-Apparently, the pathophysiology is related to a disease mediated by T cells, which due to immunotaxis initiated by an unknown antigen, leads to a picture of vasculitis and vitreous inflammation 7.
+Snowballs are peculiar vitreous infiltrates containing

+mononuclear leukocytes and fibrocyte-like cells, muller cells, and fibrous astrocytes.
+As indicated, the pathophysiology is related to a disease mediated by T cells, which, by immunotaxis initiated by an unknown antigen, leads to a picture of vasculitis and vitreous inflammation 7.

-It is possible that the antigen is infectious because intermediate uveitis is seen in infectious diseases like Lyme, syphilis and cat scratch fever.
-The disease can be autoimmune, as the pathology is also seen in non-infectious diseases, such as multiple sclerosis and sarcoidosis.
-Collagen type II in the vitreous can be an autoantigen in some patients 7.
+It is possible that the antigen is infectious because intermediate uveitis is seen in infectious diseases such as Lyme, syphilis, and cat-scratch fever.
+The disease can be autoimmune, as the pathology is also observed in non-infectious diseases, such as multiple sclerosis and sarcoidosis.
+Type II collagen in the vitreous may be an autoantigen in some patients 7.